Mistweaver Monk Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.5

 Outside of rare instances, you will generally want to select the path in your Soulbind that will grant you access to two of these Conduits.

-- Resplendent Mist is your second choice basically by default.
+- Resplendent Mist is a good pick by default since it applies to most content.
 It provides a random chance for your Mastery to be stronger.

-- Rising Sun Revival is decent, if not a little lack luster.
+- Rising Sun Revival is good all around pick for raids.
 The cooldown reduction requires investment in DPS, unlike the somewhat passive reduction on Jade Bond.
 The HoT aspect of this Conduit will likely make it more valuable at later ranks.

 - Nourishing Chi is so fundamentally bad for Mistweavers, that it is more impactful for the Druid in your raid, rather than you.